Atrix256/FalcorPathTracer/readme.md

 * the videos are kind of large in resolution (and file size). maybe make window smaller for making videos.

-* rename compute.hlsl to something else. maybe pathtrace

 * make animation focus go farther, so you can see the point lights become non bokeh.

 ? is there a way to get focal length displayed as text on the screen?

-* maybe have a minimum distance for the animation that does focal plane stuff.

-? does animation logic need the frame number? maybe just a bool to say 'this is the first time' would be enough.
- * or maybe could check for percent being 0.

-* figure out how to use ffmpeg to make webm files

-* do pixels all have the same focus point? if so, you are doing it wrong
+* do pixels all have the same focus point? if so, you are doing it wrong.
+Figure lens cameras out.

 * rework the tracing loop, it's confusing to follow and I'm pretty sure if it hits max loop count it doesn't shade the final point, which is wasteful!